ArloSoftware/arlowp-plugin/readme.txt

 * [Marketing tools](https://www.arlo.co/features/marketing-tools?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing) - Run targeted campaigns to promote your training and events.
 Track conversions in Google and Bing from website registrations, and integrate your marketing automation tool to generate new leads.
 Leverage social media to share your courses and events.

 = Requirements =
+* WordPress minimum version - Minimum required version of WordPress is 4.7 but WordPress should be kept up to date with the latest version.
-* PHP Version - WordPress PHP version must be 5.5 or higher.
+* PHP Version - Minimum PHP version must be 5.5 but PHP 7 onwards should be preferred.
 * Shared Server Hosting - Slow shared server hosting can cause issues with the data import.
 If you have shared server hosting please ensure you [set up a Cron Job](http://developer.arlo.co/doc/wordpress/import#import-cron-job?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing).
-* WordPress version - Your WordPress should be kept updated to the latest version available.
 * Cache plugins - Caching plugins can interfere with the Arlo WordPress plugin.
 Once changes have been made to the Arlo plugin, ensure you clear or reset your caching plugins if you have them.
+* IP Blocker plugins - Plugins blocking some IP can interfere with the sync system.
+Please allow [Arlo prod servers IPs](https://support.arlo.co/hc/en-gb/articles/360001023963?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing).
 * [Google Maps API key](https://developer.arlo.co/doc/wordpress/settings#general-settings?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing) is required for the maps on the venue profile pages (You need to enable the [Google Static Maps API](https://developers.google.com/maps/documentation/javascript/get-api-key?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing) for the project).
 * Arlo platform (Sign-up for a [free Arlo trial](https://www.arlo.co/register?utm_source=wordpress%20marketplace&utm_medium=referral%20organic&utm_campaign=wordpress%20marketplace%20listing))